-In January 2009, the Company received an order from the Indian tax authorities that could give rise to an estimated \$15,210 in additional taxes, including interest of \$4,700.
-The Company has contested the order and believes that it is more likely than not that the Company's position will prevail in the ultimate outcome of the matter.
+In January 2009 and October 2009, the Company received order from the Indian tax authorities that could give rise to an estimated \$15,210 and \$3,300, respectively, in additional taxes, including interest of \$4,700 and \$1,100 respectively.
+The Company has contested the order for January 2009 and plans to contest the October 2009 order.
+The Company believes that it is more likely than not that the Company's position will prevail in the ultimate outcome of the matters.